oriaaana/lsr-enrichment-nanopore/README.md

     --min_len 1600 --max_len 2200 --min_qual 20
 ```

-### 5. Alignment
+### 5. align

-Align each library (input and output) to the candidate reference, then sort
+align each library (input and output) to the candidate reference, then sort
 and index.
 Here shown for input ->> repeat for output.

 ```bash